apisnetworks/apiscp-docs/docs/admin/Resource enforcement.md

 Large inode sizes means that more information about a file.
 File size, creation time, modification time, owner, group are mandatory attributes one would find in an inode.
 Additional attributes include access control lists, granular access rights to a file; extended attributes, arbitrary data about a file; and SELinux security contexts, used by a separate subsystem that defines unambiguous operational boundaries of a file.

 *File names are not included* in an inode, but instead a **dentry**, which is another storage block that contains information about what file names it contains as well as its inode structures.
-Each dentry is another 4 KB.
+Each dentry is stored in multiples of 4 KB.

 ***Bringing this together:***